Did you know that in October 2012, EU regulation 2011/84/EU came into force?

 This is why professional teeth whitening costs so much in the UK; the product is weak, it must be first applied by a qualified and registered dental practitioner who must first examine your teeth, you’ll need lots of it plus a custom gumshield made for you and plenty of time treating your self at home with several follow up checks at the dentists.

 Over in the States, the dental practitioner can apply the stronger hydrogen peroxide (35% typically), you sit there for a short period of time and you’ll see great results.

 Sure, 6% hydrogen peroxide solution works well, this study shows that while the 35% product resulted in brighter teeth, the difference in tooth brightness and colour between 6% and 35% after 3 months and 6 months was minor.
 It just takes a little longer, hence why many dentists recommend an initial treatment with them followed by at-home self-treatment.

 Teeth Whitening Costs

-Now you know that off-the-shelf products sold within the EU are very weak and unlikely to whiten your teeth beyond a shade pr two, how much does teeth whitening cost if done professionally by a dentist?
+Now you know that off-the-shelf products sold within the EU and UK are very weak and unlikely to whiten your teeth beyond a shade pr two, how much does teeth whitening cost if done professionally by a dentist?

 We asked 19 dentists from various locations around the UK how much they thought teeth whitening costs.

 We made sure that each of the dentists offered us a comparable service; i.e. 6% hydrogen peroxide teeth whitening solution, with the first treatment professionally applied in a dentists surgery, additional treatments were self-administered at home with follow-up in-dentistry treatments as suggested by the dentist.